Safety Net is here to help.

 Safety Net is the helping hand for our local teens and young adults who have aged out of Foster Care.

 These foster teens need to know someone is out there who will help unconditionally with their most basic needs.
 They need time to finish growing up.
 Safety Net is that support.
 We meet them where they are.
 With us, they understand that we care and want nothing more than to see them succeed in life.

 What We Do

-What you can do.
-There are several ways to help bolster the future for foster teens aging out of the foster care system.
-You can help by making a cash donation, or a donation of gently used household items to the Safetynet Store.
-You can host your own change party to raise donation money.
-And you could even start a fund raiser at your office.
-For more information on how you can help, please contact Kayle at email@example.com or call her at 509-863-9431
+There are several ways to help bolster the future for foster teens aging out of the foster care system: You can help by making a cash donation or a donation of gently used household items to the Safety Net Store, use AmazonSmile for your online purchases, set Safety Net Spokane as your beneficiary organization, or you could host a fundraiser at your office.
+For more information on how you can help, please contact us by email at firstname.lastname@example.org